 How to avoid installation of malware?

 Attachments or links that are presented in emails received from unknown, suspicious addresses should not be opened.
-Besides, they usually are included in irrelevant emails, therefore, presented as official and important.
+Furthermore, they are usually included in irrelevant emails and presented as official and important.
 Emails of this type should be ignored.
-We also recommend to download software using official, trustworthy sources/websites (and direct download links) over any of the other sources that we mentioned above.
-Update software or operating system using tools or implemented functions that are provided by official developers only.
+Download software using official, trustworthy sources/websites (and direct download links) rather than the other sources mentioned above.
+Update software or operating systems using tools or implemented functions that are provided by official developers only.
 Do not use software cracking tools to activate installed programs.
-They are illegal (their usage is considered as cyber crime) and often infect computers.
-Have a reputable anti-spyware or anti-virus software installed (and enabled), these tools can effectively prevent computers fro being infected with various viruses.
+They are illegal (using them is classed as a cyber crime) and often infect computers.
+Have reputable anti-spyware or anti-virus software installed and enabled.
+These tools can prevent computer infection with viruses.
 If you believe that your computer is already infected, we recommend running a scan with Spyhunter for Windows to automatically eliminate infiltrated malware.

 Instant automatic removal of Tofsee malware: